“This post may contain affiliate links. Please read my disclosure for more info.

 - Not having the discipline to actually do it regularly.

-Digit is a free, simple to use app that will monitor your checking account and ‘learn’ your spending patterns.
-It’ll setup an emergency fund for you, and will only move small amounts into your fund when it sees you have the money.
+Digit is a free, simple to use app that’ll monitor your checking account and ‘learn’ your spending patterns.
+It’ll open an FDIC insured emergency account for you, and will only move small amounts into your fund when it sees you have the money.

 You’ll get a text every morning with your checking balance, showing the amount its changed from yesterday.
-You can reply to see your recent transactions, pause your deposits, or any number of inquiries.
+You can reply with “recent” to see what transactions caused your balance to change, “pause” to put a hold on your deposits, “savings”, to see your emergency fund balance, or any number of other inquiries.

 Digit is free for the first 100 days, then they’ll charge $2.99 per month.
 If you’re wondering whether that’s worth it, just think about your next emergency.
 Where’s the money gonna come from?